River City Roots Fest

 • Bring your lawn chairs to the festival to enjoy the bands in comfort.

-• Check out the Family Roots Fest in Caras Park (Saturday, Sept.
-7, 10am to 2pm) – there are lots of fun activities to keep the kids busy.
+• Check out the Family Roots Fest in Caras Park (Saturday, August 23 from 10am to 2pm) – there are lots of fun activities to keep the kids busy.

 • Check out all the varied art work from our artists.
 There are all kinds of beautiful and one-of-a-kind items to bring home with you.